skamens-fordham/cisc5595-assignment2-template/README.md

 # CISC5595 Assignment 2 - Process Table
 A key data structure in any operating system is the process table.
 This table contains information about all progress in the system, and is used by other system components for such things as scheduling and process management.
 For this assignment, you will write classes for a Process and a ProcessTable, which will be used for this and future assignments.
 # JSON
 This (and future) assignments will use configuration files in JSON format.
-The starter files include the nlohmann JSON header file, which you wil incorporate into your code using
+The starter files include the nlohmann JSON header file, which you will incorporate into your code using
 ```
 #include <nlohmann/json.hpp>
 ```